NediffNixon/generative-ai-for-class-imbalance-problems/README.md

 TensorFlow (GAN implementation)

-## 📄 License
+## License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.